Skip to main content

 Do you need a license in Maine?

 Applied Structural Drying is a technical specialty and is not separately licensed in Maine.
-There is no state-issued ASD credential, though the drying work it supports may sit alongside repairs that fall under written-contract or mold rules.
+There is no state-issued SDY credential, though the drying work it supports may sit alongside repairs that fall under written-contract or mold rules.
 Confirm any project-specific permitting or contract requirements with local officials before work begins.

 A NISCR Certificate of Completion confirms completion of NISCR training and examination.
 It is a professional credential, not a government license.
 Where local law requires a license to perform a service, the technician is responsible for obtaining it.
+Licensing rules change and vary by city and county.
+Always confirm current requirements with your state licensing board before performing work.

 Local demand